-In 2009, after learning that DC had the highest HIV rate in the country, a Georgetown varsity athlete decided to recruit and train his peers – NCAA student-athletes – to deliver sexual health education at area schools.
-And Grassroots Health was born.
-In under a decade, more than 1,500 athletes have provided more than 50,000 hours of free sexual health education to 5,000 low-income DC teens.
-Three programs aim to significantly improve students’ health outcomes: an 8-week school health education program delivered during health and PE classes; a two-session parent workshop focused on improving communication about sexual health within families; and a community health fair that directly links students and families to health service providers.
-The athletes who provide their services at no cost are people to whom kids look up – and listen.
-You can spread the word too.
+In 2009, after learning that DC had the highest HIV rate in the country, a Georgetown varsity athlete decided to recruit and train his NCAA student-athlete peers to deliver sexual health education at area schools – and Grassroots Health was born.
+Since then, more than 1,500 athletes have provided more than 50,000 hours of free sexual health education to over 10,000 DC teens.
+A three-year, sports-based health education curriculum covers sexual, nutritional, and mental health for middle school students in DC's highest-need schools.
+Health communication workshops for middle school students' parents and caregivers improve communication about what many find a sensitive subject.
+And community health fairs link students to critical youth-friendly clinical and social services.
+The athletes who provide their services at no cost are people to whom kids look up ... and to whom and listen.

 Information coming soon

 Awards & Recognition

 - $1 million to $3 million